-SR20 is a solar radiation sensor of the highest category in the ISO 9060 classification system: secondary standard.
-SR20 pyranometer should be used where the highest measurement accuracy is required.
+SR20 is a solar radiation sensor of the highest category in the ISO 9060 classification system: spectrally flat Class A. SR20 pyranometer should be used where the highest measurement accuracy is required.
+It is often used with data loggers that can directly accept its analog voltage output.

-SR20 measures the solar radiation received by a plane surface, in W/m^2 , from a 180° field of view angle.
+SR20 measures the solar radiation received by a plane surface, in W/m2, from a 180 $^{\circ}$ field of view angle.
 SR20 enables you to attain the highest measurement accuracy and excels in demanding applications.